Skip to content

 Features

-• Retrieval of weather and socio-economic data (ETL).
+• Retrieval of weather and socio-economic data.

-• Forecasting using machine learning models (models).
+• Forecasting using trained machine learning models.

 • Modular design for adding new countries or data sources.